 So you follow all this advice and wind up with some great minutes.
 Now what?
 You need some immediate next actions to quickly finalize and distribute them.
 Try creating a checklist that keeps you on track.

-I’ve seen a ton of boards put protocols in place like:
+We’ve seen a ton of boards put follow protocols including:

 That’s really all you have to do.
 Knowing what you need to keep things moving forward makes it a lot easier to actually follow through.

-One thing I’m sure we’ve all noticed over the past year and a half is that working from home requires a much more technological approach to keep everyone moving along.
-And I’ve come to believe that the way you use your technology is just as important as the technology itself.
+One thing we’ve all noticed over the past few years is that hybrid meetings require a much more technological approach to keep everyone moving along.
+And the way you use your technology is just as important as the technology itself.

 It can be as simple as using your laptop to jot notes down and reorder them as you go when the discussion varies from the board agenda.
 Include keywords, brief sentences, and notations directly in the board meeting agenda.
 Then, outline any series of suggestions and comments in a bullet-point style for quick reference.

 Going a step further means investing in a Minutes-Making tool.
 You can effectively take, store, and distribute minutes for future reference so that everyone is up-to-date on the latest information — even if they were unable to attend.
 Stay tuned to explore the solution in-depth later on.

 Board Meeting Agenda Templates

 So this whole creating board meeting agendas thing is new to you.
 No worries.
 It was new to all great board leaders at some point.
 Creating a format that your chair can automatically default to will go a long way to streamline meeting planning.

 To help, the incredible team here at Boardable put together some awesome templates based on what we’ve seen work well for different boards.
 Just click on the graphics below to check out editable board meeting agenda templates that you can repurpose for your meetings: